bluedynamics/cornerstone.feed.core/README.txt

 - The feed-interfaces are based on Products.basesyndication. thanks to Tim Hicks and contributors!

+- Robert Niederreiter for Bugfixes, Code Cleanup BlueDynamics Alliance, Squarewave Computing, Austria

 Licence
 =======

-- GNU General Public Licence 2.0 or later
+- Zope Public License (ZPL)